needle-tools/needle-engine-support/documentation/project_structure.md

 - `generated`
 - `node_modules`

+> **Note**: Currently, some files are updated per-machine, especially the package.json files of NpmDefs and projects.
+   This is needed to properly resolve local paths.
+We're planning on improving this in the future.

 ### In-Library Projects

 If you're planning to only add custom files via NpmDefs and not change the project config (e.g. for a quick fullscreen test), you can prefix the project path with `Library`.
 The project will be generated in the Unity Project Library and does not need to be added to source control.